callmecavs/outset/README.md

 </html>
 ```

+#### Includes

-Note that using the following syntax, you can import HTML files into other HTML files:
+You can import HTML files into other HTML files, without dependence on any particular templating engine:

 ```html
 @include('relative/path.html')
 ```

-This does not depend on any particular templating engine!

 ### Sass